-- 2. Since April 2009, international supervisory work on remuneration has been unremitting.
-On 25 September 2009, the FSB released a set of standards designed to support the implementation of its earlier principles5.
-In January 2010, the Basel Committee on Banking Supervision (BCBS) published an 'Assessment Methodology' to guide supervisors in reviewing individual institutions' remuneration practices and assessing their compliance with the FSB principles and standards6.
-In October 2010, the BCBS also released a report on the range of methodologies for risk and the performance alignment of compensation7, following a recommendation in the FSB 'Peer Review on Compensation'8 that called for further progress in these technical areas.
-This report was taken into account while formulating these guidelines. - 3.
-At the European level, the European Commission adopted in July 2009 a proposal (CRD III) to further amend the Capital Requirements Directive (CRD), addressing inter alia remuneration policies.
+2. Since April 2009, international supervisory work on remuneration has been unremitting.
+On 25 September 2009, the FSB released a set of standards designed to support the implementation of its earlier principles.
+In January 2010, the Basel Committee on Banking Supervision (BCBS) published an 'Assessment Methodology' to guide supervisors in reviewing individual institutions' remuneration practices and assessing their compliance with the FSB principles and standards.
+In October 2010, the BCBS also released a consultation report on the range of methodologies for risk and the performance alignment of compensation, following a recommendation in the FSB 'Peer Review on Compensation' that called for further progress in these technical areas.
+This report was taken into account while formulating these guidelines.

+3. At the European level, the European Commission adopted in July 2009 a proposal (CRD III) to further amend the Capital Requirements Directive (CRD), addressing inter alia remuneration policies.
 On 7 July 2010, the European Parliament voted and approved CRD III.
+The Council approved CRD III at its meeting of 11 October 2010.
 Member States are to implement this Directive from 1 January 2011.
-The CRD III requires CEBS to issue guidelines on sound remuneration policies which comply with the principles included in the
+The CRD III requires CEBS to issue guidelines on sound remuneration policies which comply with the principles included in the amended